New funding to help crackdown on criminal landlords and letting agents

 The Councils' Private Sector Housing Team will be able to identify high-risk properties leading to targeted investigations and intervention and, if necessary, enforcement action through the courts.

 Adur & Worthing Councils led a joint bid for the extra funding with Arun, Crawley and Chichester.
-Together they were five of just over 100 councils to receive funding, with the Adur & Worthing grant totaling £66,899.
+Together they were five of just over 100 councils to receive funding, with the Adur & Worthing grant totalling £66,899.

 Cllr Carson Albury, Executive Member for Customer Services at Adur District Council, said: